My GearSeptember 24, 2010

 Nikon D800 w/ battery grip

 Nikon 35mm f/1.4

 Nikon SB-600 (for personal use – I’m all about natural light for my sessions)

 Combination of 8GB and 4GB CF cards for photo, 32 GB SD cards for video

 And the little things: extra batteries, lens cloth, lens cleaner brush, extra model releases, business cards, etc.

 As far as bags themselves, I have a Lowepro Slingshot 300 for transport and a Shootsac to use while shooting along with a Pixel Pocket Rocket for cards.
-During a shoot I keep my Shootsac stocked with my lenses, lens cloth and brush, business cards, wallet, bottled water, a small cloth for client “blotting” as needed (especially in the summer), and bribes/toys for little ones if needed.
+During a shoot I keep my Shootsac stocked with my lenses, lens cloth and brush, business cards, wallet, and bottled water.
 I also have a custom camera strap with a lens cap pocket – I LOVE it!
 If you are misplacing those as often as I did, it’s a must-have.

 And … I’m a PC!
-I use Photoshop CS4 and ACR for RAW editing – yes, all of you crazy Lightroom folks, you can Batch Process in ACR too!
+I use Photoshop CS6 and ACR for RAW editing – yes, all of you crazy Lightroom folks, you can Batch Process in ACR too!